2025 Solar Incentives Guide for South Lebanon, PA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC is applied to the total cost of installing solar panels, including the panels themselves as well as accessories, equipment and labor.
-You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
+The ITC is applied to the total cost of installing solar panels, including the panels themselves as well as labor, equipment and accessories.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
 The tax credit ranges from 26-30% of total costs depending on when your project was completed.
 There is no maximum amount you can claim.

 State & Local Solar Incentives